Afterschool Teacher Portland

 The Afterschool Teacher is responsible for the planning and instruction of a STEAM-based curriculum and enrichment activities to students from one of our Portland elementary school sites: Reiche, East End, Ocean Avenue, Presumpscot, Rowe, or Talbot.
 This part-time position is responsible for planning and delivering engaging, academic, hands-on lessons and activities that can pivot between possible remote, hybrid, and in-person scenarios as needed throughout the school year.

 The dates and duration of implementing these scenarios are subject to change based on public health data from the Maine CDC, and local health and safety data.
-This is a part-time school year position starting in early September.
-Team meetings and training will be scheduled 1-2 weeks prior to the program start date.
+This is a fixed term position that formally ends in June.
+While not guaranteed, there is a possibility of employment this summer and/or next school year.
 This position works 10-15 hours a week from 1:30 pm to 5:30 pm.
-The program begins September 14th.
+This is a fixed term position that formally ends in June.
+While not guaranteed, there is a possibility of employment this summer and/or next school year.

 RESPONSIBILITIES: (essential functions of the job)